 During October 2007, Teekay Corporation (Teekay) formed Teekay Tankers Ltd., a Marshall Islands corporation (together with its wholly owned subsidiaries and the Entities under Common Control, as described in note 3, collectively the Company), to acquire from Teekay a fleet of nine double-hull Aframax-class oil tankers in connection with the Company's initial public offering (or IPO).
-As of December 31, 2015, the Company's fleet included a total of 59 vessels, of which 13 were chartered-in and one was 50%-owned through the High-Q joint venture.
+As of December 31, 2016, the Company's fleet included a total of 51 vessels, of which seven were chartered-in and one was 50%-owned through the High-Q Investment Ltd. joint venture (or High-Q).